Close Menu

 You do not need to try to win SSD benefits on your own.
 Our law firm can help file your SSD application.
 Also, we can help you file an appeal after every SSA denial.
 That way, you can focus on your health.
 Our attorneys and staff can:

-If you file your application for benefits online at Social Security’s website, then you have 6 months to complete the application.
-However, if you have a medical condition that automatically wins SSD benefits, you should not wait to finish your application.
-Once you submit your application online, the SSA sends you an application summary in the mail.
+If you file your application for benefits on Social Security’s website, then you have 6 months to complete it.
+However, if you have a medical condition that automatically wins SSD benefits, then you should finish your application quickly.
+Once you submit your application, the SSA sends you an application summary in the mail.
 You must sign the summary and mail it back.
 If you don’t send it back in time, then the SSA may make you start the application process over again.

 IS IT WORTH THE ATTORNEY FEE TO HIRE AN SSD LAWYER?

 It isn’t easy to get Social Security benefits and the application process can be frustrating for most people.
 But, having an attorney throughout the appeal process can make it easier.
-It is our belief that when you have a law firm with experience handling your Social Security case, the SSA makes sure that they follow their own procedures.
+When you have a law firm with experience handling your case, then the SSA follows their own procedures.
+Without an attorney, they might not.

 Additionally, when you have an attorney with legal experience, they will have access to Social Security’s decisions throughout the process.
 They can also submit medical evidence that may be missing from your case.

-There is evidence that hiring an attorney with the proper experience raises your chances of winning your SSDI and SSI benefits by 30%.
+There is evidence that hiring an attorney with experience triples your chances of winning SSDI and SSI benefits.
 It is also smart to hire an attorney to help you at your hearing.
 After all, you are the star witness at your hearing.
-If you hire an attorney with experience, then they can prepare you to testify at your hearing.
-Learn more about how to prepare for your SSD hearing.
+If you hire an attorney with experience, then they can prepare you to testify.
+Learn how to prepare for your SSD hearing.

 HOW WILL YOU PAY THE ATTORNEY FEE?

 We will use our legal skills to help you through the Social Security appeal process.
-It is our goal to win your case.
+It is our goal to win your congenital heart disease case.
 But, it also our goal to make the appeal process easier for you.

 We offer a free review of your case.
 If you call, there is no pressure to become our client.
 You ask questions, we answer.
 Even if we don’t accept your case, we will still try to help you.

 How much is the attorney fee?
 The attorney fee is whatever is less between 25% of your back benefit and the fee cap.
-This is best understood through an example.
+You can understand this through an example.
 If your back benefit is $10,000, then your attorney fee would be $2500.

 Regardless, you pay whatever is less between 25% of your back benefit and the fee cap.
 Additionally, you only owe an attorney fee if we win your case.
-Find out more here about what it will cost to hire our law firm.
+Find out what it costs to hire our law firm.

 OUR LEGAL EXPERIENCE WINS BENEFITS FOR CONGENITAL HEART DISEASE